Postgraduate master's loan

 Students living in the UK can apply for a postgraduate master's loan.
 This funding can help with your course fees and living costs while studying for a master's degree, such as an MA or MSc.

-• Student Finance England: up to £11,836 (subject to government approval), which is paid directly to you.
+• Students living in England, can borrow up to £12,471 (subject to government approval), paid directly to you.
 It's your choice how much to borrow and whether to use the loan for tuition fees, living costs or other costs.

-• Student Finance NI: up to £5,500 (2021/22 figure), which is paid directly to your university or college to cover tuition fees.
-If your tuition fees are less than £5,500, Student Finance NI will lend you the lower amount.
+• Students living in Northern Ireland can currently borrow up to £6,500 (2023/24 figure), paid directly to your university or college to cover tuition fees.
+If your tuition fees are less than £6,500, Student Finance NI will lend you the lower amount.
+At the time of writing, the 2024/25 amount has not yet been announced.

-You will receive the first payment after your course start date, once your university or college confirms that you have registered.
+You will receive the first payment after your course start date, once your institution confirms that you have registered.
 The loan will be paid in three instalments throughout the academic year.

 How to apply

-If you've received funding for your undergraduate study, you should apply to the same funding provider, and you can use the same account to apply for the loan.
-If you haven't previously applied for funding, you should apply to the funding body where you normally live.
+If you've received funding for your undergraduate study, you should apply to the same funding provider.
+You can use the same account to apply for the loan.
+If you haven't applied for funding before, you should apply to the funding body where you normally live.

 You can apply for the loan up to nine months after the start date of your course.
 If the course lasts two years or more, you need to apply within 9 months of the first day of the last academic year of the course.